DTC-NTU/PSI-DTC.SG/README.md

 ## How It Works
-Private Set Alignment (PSA) enables secure analytics on combined datasets without exposing raw data.
 The protocol involves three parties: Alice, Bob and the Service Provider that it's going to perform the private set alignment.

 Key Steps for Privacy-Preserving Data Processing:
 1. Data Submission